syllogy/kube-signal-controller/README.md

 ## Example

-In this example, the `SIGHUP` signal is sent to PID 1 of all containers in the pod.
+In this example showcasing defaults, the `SIGHUP` signal is sent to PID 1 of all containers in the pod.

 ```yaml
 apiVersion: v1